grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

 You might need to configure this if you:

 - have plugins that require connectivity to other self hosted systems.
-For example, if you've installed the Grafana Enterprise Metrics (GEM) plugin, and your GEM cluster is using a private certificate.
+For example, if you've installed the Grafana Enterprise Metrics, Logs, or Traces (GEM, GEL, GET) plugins, and your GEM (or GEL/GET) cluster is using a private certificate.
 - want to connect to data sources which are listening on HTTPS with a private certificate.
 - are using a backend database for persistence, or caching service that uses private certificates for encryption in transit.